BenoitEirik/Wallpaper-Of-The-Day/README.md

 The wallpapers are from Microsoft's [Bing](https://www.bing.com/) search engine.

 ## Installation
-1. Download the script.
+1. Download, extract the contents and navigate to the extracted folder.
-2. Open a terminal with administrator rights:
+2. Open a terminal with administrator rights in the extracted foler and run:
-`PS C:\WOTD>  powershell -ExecutionPolicy bypass -File C:\WOTD\wotd.ps1 install fr-FR`
+`>  powershell -ExecutionPolicy bypass -File ".\wotd.ps1" -Setup install`
-> NB: You can choose the language by replacing `fr-FR` with the code corresponding to your country.
-See below for more.
+Other parameters:
+`   -Dest "C:\Program Files\WOTD"` To set the installation folder
+`   -Locale fr-FR` To set the language.
+See *Language selection* for more
+3. Delete the extracted foler.
-3. Reboot your computer and the wallpaper gets automatically applied!
+4. Reboot your computer and the wallpaper gets automatically applied!

 > NB: the script will search for the internet connection every 30 seconds for 5 minutes if it does not find it the first time.
 Beyond that it will stop.